 Most travel trailers have a plug for external power to rig up a temporary power supply for a generator when needed.

 These plugs are usually 30 amps, but not always.
 Review your owner’s manual to find out, or look at the plug or the breaker panel, which generally lists the amps.

 Purchase a Plug For Your Trailer and Generator

 For example, you may need a “15 amp male to 50 amp female” or a “30a 3 prong to 50a female.”
-You should stock up on a few of these, so that you can easily use power provided at campsites and other areas.
+You should stock up on a few of these so that you can easily use the power provided at campsites and other areas.